 AICF elections: Returning officer declares Ajay Patel as president, Chauhan as secretary

-Five people have been declared unopposed for various posts, including that of president and secretary, by the returning officer for the All-India Chess Federation (AICF) elections.
-Former Supreme Court judge Justice Fakkir Mohammed Ibrahim Kalifulla declared Ajay Patel as president, Bharat Singh Chauhan as secretary and three others for various posts for the period 2020-2023.
+Ajay Patel will succeed P R Venketrama Raja as the new President of the All India Chess Federation (AICF) after being elected unopposed along with incumbent Secretary Bharat Singh Chauhan.
+In all, five office-bearers were declared winners by Returning Officer -- former Supreme Court judge -- Justice Fakkir Mohammed Ibrahim Kalifulla.
+The new set of office-bearers will hold their positions till 2023.

-Naresh Sharma was on Tuesday declared treasurer, M Arun Singh was named joint secretary and Vipnesh Bharadwaj emerged as the vice-president.
-The AICF has been split into two camps - one headed by P R Venketrama Raja, the former president and one led by Chauhan.
+Naresh Sharma (treasurer), M Arun Singh (joint secretary) and Vipnesh Bharadwaj (vice-president) were also elected unopposed.
+The AICF has been split into two camps - one headed by Venketrama Raja and one led by Chauhan.
 Those elected belong to the Chauhan faction.

-In his three-page order, Kalifulla said the proposed election scheduled on February 23 in Hyderabad cannot take place.
+In his three-page order, Kalifulla said the proposed election scheduled on February 23 in Hyderabad will not take place now.
 "As the election process has been concluded, all original relevant files will be forwarded to the Registry of the High Court, Madras on February 12," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)